Successfully setting and tracking goals

-If you are looking for Leapsome specific settings in your goal set up, we set up a blueprint for you here.
+If you are looking for Leapsome specific settings in your goal set-up, we have created a blueprint for you here.

-OKRs can be broken down into qualitative objectives and measurable key results that influence an objectives achievement.
-Objectives should be ambitious, motivating and not completely achievable.
+OKRs can be broken down into qualitative objectives and measurable key results that influence the achievement of an objective.
+Objectives should be ambitious, motivating, and not completely achievable.
 In contrast, key results describe a specific, measurable success factor on the way to achieving the objective.